RakhithJK/OfficeDev-teams-toolkit-wiki/Build-a-RAG-Bot-in-Teams.md

 This connects the prompt with the added `DataSource` in previous step, and library orchestrator will inject the data source text into final prompt.
 See [AuthorPrompt](./AuthorPrompt.md) for the details.

-**Build response**

-By default, Teams-AI library replies the AI generated response as text message to user.
+- **Build response**: By default, Teams-AI library replies the AI generated response as text message to user.
 If you'd like to customize the response, you can override the default SAY action (see [AI Actions](./AddAIActions.md)) or explicitly call AI model (see [AI Models](./AddAIModels.md)) to build your own replies, e.g., with adaptive cards.

 ## Quick Start